August 6, 2019

 Under the CCPA, if a company did not employ “reasonable” security measures to protect personal information, a company can be penalized $750 per record exposed in a data breach under the CCPA.
 The company can also be charged with the actual loss experienced by each consumer who had their personal data compromised, whichever amount is higher.The CCPA is a unique law in that it grants citizens this private ‘right of action,’ which means that, instead of waiting to see how the California Attorney General handled a security breach CCPA violation, individual California consumers have the right to sue companies directly for such a breach.

 The California Consumer Privacy Act of 2018 is one of the most important privacy laws in the history of the United States.
 It will affect more businesses in a more profound way than any proceeding privacy statute.
 The outdoor industry should start preparing early to meet the requirements of the new law.
-To learn more about how SixFifty can help your company expedite CCPA compliance, visit sixfifty.com/solutions/ccpa.
+To learn more about how SixFifty can help your company expedite CCPA compliance, visit sixfifty.com/products/ccpa.
 To see a helpful timeline for bringing your business into compliance, click here.

 DISCLAIMER: This publication has been prepared by SixFifty, LLC to provide information of interest to our readers regarding the California Consumer Privacy Act.
 It is not intended to provide legal advice for a specific situation or to create an attorney-client relationship.
 SixFifty, LLC does not provide legal advice.